Here's what's in the second stimulus package - KESQ

 Democrats have advocated for augmenting the Supplemental Nutrition Assistance Program, or SNAP, as food stamps are formally known, since the pandemic began, but the provision never made it into prior relief packages.

-The bill would also expand the Pandemic-EBT program to families with children under age 6, deeming them “enrolled” in child care and eligible for benefits.
+The bill would also expand the Pandemic-EBT program to families with children under age 6 who receive food stamps, deeming them “enrolled” in child care and eligible for benefits.
 It now provides money to low-income families with school-age children in lieu of the free and reduced-price meals they would have received in school.

 The deal also would send $400 million to food banks and food pantries through The Emergency Food Assistance Program.

-Note: This story has been updated with details from legislative text released Monday afternoon.